Alexander Hill (neurologist): University College Southampton

 Hill was appointed a commissioner for the Treasury in 1901 to report on universities and colleges.
 In 1902 he carried out an inspection of Southampton University College for the University Commission with a colleague, with a further inspection in 1907.
-This followed the Education Act of 1902.
+This followed the Education Act 1902.
 The commissioners found insufficient money for local student accommodation; poor entry criteria which were well below normal university entry standards; teaching not up to university standard; and poor buildings not up to university teaching standards.
 With the threat of failing to continue with university college status, the financial situation was improved with local money from Southampton Borough Council and Hampshire County Council.
 Although in retirement, and with some hesitation, Hill was persuaded to undertake the rallying of a badly shaken college and building it into a university.
 In 1912 Hill accepted the position of Principal and took office in January 1913.

 In a short period Hill changed the whole situation and won the confidence of staff, students and college council.
 New appointments and expansion into new fields, including Economics backed with an external London University BSc, Pharmaceuticals, Civil and Mechanical Engineering and also Architecture and building.
 For improved accommodation a lease was taken out on Highfield Hall, a former country house overlooking Southampton Common, but only for a limited number of staff and students.
 Hill and his family also occupied a house on the site.

 In spring 1914, plans were made for a larger Hall of Residence.
 In early summer an arts block with 28 large and many smaller lecture rooms and a connecting block for biology, chemistry, physics and engineering opened on 20 June.
 Then, eight days later, the First World War began, with profound implications for the future of the university.
 The war prevented the move from Hartley College to Highfield campus for five years and disrupted Hills plans.
 The new buildings were given over to the War Office for use as a hospital, as was Highfield Hall for the Red Cross.
 During the war Hill acted as Medical Officer to the Red Cross hospital and made channel crossings on hospital ships tending to the wounded.
 Student numbers and finances suffered severely.
 It was 1919–1920 when the War Office had finally moved out and the new buildings could be occupied at last and Highfield Hall re-occupied and the move to the Highfield campus made, after which Hill resigned.